 Looking Forward

-As we resurface in the watch industry, the Deep Blue collection makes a clear statement: Favre Leuba knows their history and are ready to make waves once again.
+As we resurface in the watch industry, the Deep Raider collection makes a clear statement: Favre Leuba knows their history and are ready to make waves once again.